Meat pierogi featured image

 • Add Egg: Let the meat cool down a bit, and then stir in a whisked egg to bind everything together.

-• Grind Meat: Grind the meat mixture in a food processor, meat grinder, or blender until it turns into a paste.
+• Grind Meat: Grind the meat mixture in a food processor, meat grinder, or blender until smooth and cohesive.

 • Roll Out Dough: Divide the pierogi dough into two or three parts.
 Then, spread one on a floured work surface and roll it out until it's thin.
 It shouldn't be super thin so that you can still stretch it when forming the pockets.